all-ride/ride-app/README.md

 # Pallo: Application

-Application base of the PHP Pallo framework.
+Base integration of the Pallo framework libraries.

 This module hooks the needed libraries together to get a system with the following features;